TrueeGritt/software-tester-portfolio/README.md

   * Understand the basic and advanced concepts and working of Selenium
   * Understand the basic and advanced  concepts of Automation Frameworks
   * Create test automation framework step by step

+__Cypress__
+  * Create automation frameworks using Cypress in Javascript
+  * Create test automation framework step by step

  __Postman__
   * Manual and automated testing of Rest APIs on Postman